gpcureton/cspp_iapp/README.md

 # CSPP-IAPP

-This document contains instructions for installation and operation of the Community Satellite Processing Package (CSPP) software package for transforming direct broadcast HIRS data for NOAA-18, NOAA-19, Metop-A and Metop-B, on Intel Linux computers.
+This document contains instructions for installation and operation of the Community Satellite Processing Package (CSPP) software package for transforming direct broadcast HIRS data for NOAA-15, NOAA-16, NOAA-18, NOAA-19, Metop-A and Metop-B, on Intel Linux computers.
 The CSPP-IAPP software package contains binary executable files and supporting static data files, as well as input and output files for verification of a correct local installation.

 ## Introduction

 ### Overview

-This document contains instructions for installation and operation of the Community Satellite Processing Package (CSPP) release of the International ATOVS Processing Package (IAPP) software for retrieving atmospheric temperature and moisture profiles, total ozone and other parameters in both clear and cloudy atmospheres from direct broadcase (DB) ATOVS radiance measurements.
+This document contains instructions for installation and operation of the Community Satellite Processing Package (CSPP) release of the International ATOVS Processing Package (IAPP) software for retrieving atmospheric temperature and moisture profiles, total ozone and other parameters in both clear and cloudy atmospheres from direct broadcast (DB) ATOVS radiance measurements.

-The IAPP algorithm, which operates on NOAA-18, NOAA-19, Metop-A and Metop-B data, retrieves the parameters in 4 steps: 1) cloud detection;
+The IAPP algorithm, which operates on NOAA-15, NOAA-16, NOAA-18, NOAA-19, Metop-A and Metop-B
-2) bias adjustment; 3) regression retrieval; and 4) nonlinear iterative physical retrieval.
+data, retrieves the parameters in 4 steps: 1) cloud detection; 2) bias adjustment; 3) regression retrieval; and 4) nonlinear iterative physical retrieval.
 A publication by

 [Li, Wolf, Menzel, Zhang, Huang and Achtor, Journal of Applied Meteorology (August 2000)](http://dx.doi.org/10.1175/1520-0450(2000)039%3C1248:GSOTAF%3E2.0.CO;2) provides details on the algorithm.

 This CSPP release provides IAPP version 4.0 (April 2014), adapted and tested for operation in a real-time direct broadcast environment.
 The software contains binary executable files and supporting static data files, as well as input and output files for verification of a successful installation.
 The CSPP-IAPP software is available from the CSPP website:

 http://cimss.ssec.wisc.edu/cspp

 Software, test data, and documentation may be downloaded from this web site.
 Please use the ‘Contact Us’ form on the website to submit any questions or comments about CSPP.
 Source code for the IAPP package is included in this release.

 ### System requirements